you21979/node-ripple-sign-keypairs/README.md

 # ripple-sign-keypairs

-ripple transaction sign for keypairs[ public key , private key ]
+Signature library with ripple keypair

 ## motivation

-ripple for bip39 and bip44 Hierarchy Deterministic wallet
+ripple-lib can not sign with bitcoin key generation.
+You can use this library if you want to sign using derived key using bip39 or bip32.

+## usecase

+* bip39/bip44 wallet
+* bip39 multisig keysign

 ## install